XeTute/Synthetic-Alpaca/README.md

 Only one model available.
 Auto-selected: koboldcpp/EN_ZH-7B-iQ4 How many samples do you need?
 1024
 Enter topics (examples: Questions about STEM, Greetings(\"Hi\", \"Sup\"), et cetera): Questions about the Islamic Republic of Pakistan, STEM questions, advanced maths problem questions, Islam
+Enter system prompt (leave empty for none): You are a helpful AI assistant.
 How many k context length does your endpoint support?
 7
 ```
 And that should do the work.
 If one request fails, the script will automatically retry till it gets a valid response from the server.